danieldugas/git-watch/README.md

 #### --add-this-repo
 You're in your new favorite git repository, and want to quickly add it to the git_repos_to_watch.txt file?
 No hassle, let git-watch do it for you: ```git-watch --add-this-repo```.

+#### --bad-only
+Do you firmly believe in the saying, 'no news is good news'?
+Add this option, and only information about unsynced repositories will be printed.

 ## Uninstall

 It's okay, git-watch understands and loves you anyways.
 To remove it from your computer, delete ~/git_repos_to_watch.txt, remove the ```export PATH="$HOME/git-watch:$PATH"``` line in ~/.bashrc, and delete the ~/git-watch folder.